-At March 31, 2015, the Company had a working capital deficit of \$2,553,808, including cash of \$165,221 as compared to a working capital deficit of \$2,098,426, including cash of \$417,386, at December 31, 2014.
-The Company plans to meet working capital requirements through the issue of debt or equity instruments.
+At June 30, 2015, the Company had a working capital deficit of \$2,853,011, including cash of \$143,719, as compared to a working capital deficit of \$2,098,426, including cash of \$417,386, at December 31, 2014.
+The Company intends to fund its working capital and project development activities through the sales of equity, issuance of debt or sale of non-core assets.

+At June 30, 2015, the Company had a total of 17,710,000 stock options exercisable between CAD\$0.07 and CAD\$0.315 that have the potential upon exercise to generate a total of C\$2,037,050 in cash over the next five years.
+There is no assurance that these securities will be exercised.

 The Company's continued development is contingent upon its ability to raise sufficient financing both in the short and long term.
-There are no guarantees that additional sources of funding will be available to the Company; however, management is committed to pursuing all possible sources of financing in order to execute its business plan.

-At March 31, 2015, the Company had a total of 14,075,000 stock options exercisable between CAD\$0.05 and CAD\$0.315 that have the potential upon exercise to generate a total of C\$1,494,850 in cash over the next five years.
-There is no assurance that these options will be exercised.
-The Company's continued development is contingent upon its ability to raise sufficient financing both in the short and long term.
-There are no guarantees that additional sources of funding will be available to the Company; however, management is committed to pursuing all possible sources of financing in order to execute its business plan.
-The Company continues to conserve cash to meet its operational obligations.
+There are no guarantees that additional sources of funding will be available to the Company.
+However, management is committed to pursuing all possible sources of financing (internal and external) in order to execute its business plan.
+The Company continues its cost cutting measures to conserve cash to meet its operational obligations.